matt3501/CurrentStockValues/README.md

 Total,,,,,"$2,991.20"
 ```

+## Documentation

+After cloning the solution, checkout the docs/calculateStockValues.html file for an annotated source

 ## Setup

 The following items were needed to get up and running on a Windows 10 x64 machine